enrip19/cpp_courses/notes/Course notes.md

 # L-values and R-values
 > More info: **[Understanding the meaning of lvalues and rvalues in C++](https://www.internalpointers.com/post/understanding-meaning-lvalues-and-rvalues-c)**
 ## L-values
-- Values that have names and are addressable
+- Values that have names and are addressable (points to a specific memory location)
 - Modifiable if they are not constatns
 ```C++
 int x {100}; // x is an l-value